Neville Chamberlain is underestimated, argues author Robert Harris

 “Instead it was postponed for a year, and in my view, it was a necessary postponement as it gave us time for rearmament,” he explains.

 “It also meant that when the war did come there was a feeling of national unity and imperial unity.”

 Harris adds that by the time war did break out, the British people “were united” through Chamberlain’s constant efforts for peace.

 “They recognised that Nazi Germany was not an entity with which you could ever negotiate peace – you could never trust them.”

-Robert Harris’s new book Munich – a spy thriller set against the backdrop of the 1938 Munich Conference, was published last month.
+Robert Harris is the author of Munich – a spy thriller set against the backdrop of the 1938 Munich Conference.

 This article was first published on History Extra in October 2017